 - Respond to requests to control domestic, wild, and companion animals posing a direct threat to the health, safety and welfare of County residents and visitors.

 - Promote the humane treatment of animals, and the prevention of cruelty and harassment.

 - Check and verify current animal licenses and rabies certificates.

-- Issue summons or warrants when applicable for violations of State and local animal control laws and ordinances after a thorough investigation.
+- Conduct investigations and issue summons or warrants, when applicable, for violations of state and local animal control laws and ordinances.

 - Collect unlicensed, stray, ill, injured, or dangerous animals and take appropriate action which may involve transporting them to a humane shelter or veterinarian, as appropriate.

 - Educate the public on the health/welfare, life safety of the public and animals, obligations of animal ownership, and other issues involving animals.

 - Where can I purchase a dog license?

 - What if I or someone I know are missing a pet?

 - Does the Animal Service Bureau take care of spiders, mice, lizards, or flying and buzzing insect pests?

 - What do I do if I find a dead animal?

 - What do I do if I am bitten by an animal?